KYbarra4/Elon_vs_TWTR/README.md

-# Elon Headlines and Twitter Stock Price
+# Elon Musk's Influence on TWTR Stock Price 2022
-Project 2

 Group 18 will utilize a yfinance API call to gather data for twitter stock dating from inception until Elon purchased twitter.
 We will web scrape a timeline from CNN to see how Elon's tweets/headlines affected the stock price on specific days in 2022 and enter it into a SQL database and retreive the results.